voitijaner/Movie-RSs-Master-Thesis-Submission-Voit/README.md

 ```

 # File definition
-Each file contains its own method definitions or program parts, even if they are duplicated in other files.
-With this techinique so its easier to review and understand the code.
+Each file contains method definitions or program parts, even if they are duplicated in other files.
+With this techinique so it is easier to review and understand each of the submitted files individually.

 1) similar_movie_extractions.py\
 Creates with the use of RDF2Vec python library mentioned above the embeddings for the movies and stores the similar movie lists.